meta-llama/prompt-ops/docs/advanced/logging.md

 ## Pre-Optimization Summary

-Before starting the optimization process, `llama-prompt-ops` displays a comprehensive summary of the optimization configuration.
+Before starting the optimization process, `prompt-ops` displays a comprehensive summary of the optimization configuration.
 This summary provides transparency into what will happen during optimization and helps with debugging and reproducibility.

 ### Summary Contents